arevi/wind-mouse/README.md

 https://opensource.org/licenses/MIT

 ### Credits
-The originally WindMouse library was created by https://github.com/BenLand100 for Java.
+The original WindMouse library was created by https://github.com/BenLand100 for Java.
 This is a port of said library enabling for usage with JavaScript/TypeScript.